Programming in R and Python

-The Georgetown Analytics program gives an online course in programming preparation that covers R, Python, and command line use in the summer prior to matriculation.
-The course is equivalent to three credits, is designed for matriculating MS Analytics students, and is offered free of charge.
-It is required for incoming students who do not have a computer science degree and adequate preparation.
-Students admitted to the program will only have this requirement waived with the approval from the Program Director (Ami Gates) or Assistant Director (Heather Connor).
-This course will run during Georgetown Summer Session II (July 9 – August 10).
-Students must complete this course to matriculate in the fall unless granted a waiver by the program.
+The Georgetown Data Science & Analytics program gives an online course in programming preparation that covers R, Python, and command line use in the summer prior to matriculation.
+The course is equivalent to three credits, is designed for matriculating MS Data Science & Analytics students, and is offered free of charge.
+It is required for all incoming students.
+This course will run during the Georgetown Summer Session (June – August).
+Students must complete this course to matriculate in the fall.

 ANLY-512: Statistical Learning